- Homepage

 The Part 1 examination comprises a written examination:

-There are two three-hour written papers, comprising short-note style questions and structured essay-style questions.
+There are two three-hour written papers comprising of short answer questions.

 Part 1: Non-medical candidates